| heplot | Plot Hypothesis and Error matrices for one MLM effect | heplot |

 PROC GLM will limit the types of SSCP matrices produced).

-This is the value of the _TYPE_ variable in the STAT=
+This is the value of the _TYPE_ variable in the STAT= dataset.

-[Default: SS=SS3
+[Default: SS=SS3]

-and DATA=
+STAT= and DATA= datasets

-to add canonical vectors to the plot.
+ADD=CANVEC to add canonical vectors to the plot.
 The

 PROC GLM step must have included the option CANONICAL on the